WallarooLabs/blog.wallaroolabs.com/content/post/back-pressure.md

 #### Decrease the Arrival Rate by back-pressure ("Hey, customers, stop!")

-Many decades of computer systems research has given us a lot of rate limiting schemes.
-Most are based on an idea of credit or fake money or tokens or a ticket that a customer must have before the customer can be admitted to a queue.
+Many decades of computer systems research have given us a lot of rate limiting schemes.
+Most are based on an idea of fake money or credit or tokens or a ticket that a customer must have before the customer can be admitted to a queue.
 Without the credit/money/token/ticket, then the customer isn't permitted into the system.
-"Admission control" and "flow control" are two common names for these schemes.
+Admission control and flow control are two common names for these schemes.

 I'm guessing that most of my audience knows a little bit about the TCP protocol.
 TCP includes two mechanisms for controlling `Arrival Rate`.
-One is TCP's "sliding window" protocol, which permits a limited number of network packets to be "in transit" in the network without overloading the receiving system's capacity.
+One is TCP's sliding window protocol, which permits a limited number of network packets to be in transit in the network without overloading the receiving system's capacity.
 When the sliding window is non-zero, the sender is permitted to send some bytes to the receiver, up to the window's size (in bytes).